rorycsmith/rorys_blog/contact.md

 permalink: /contact/
 ---

 This is how you can reach me:
-my email is rwordsmith@proton.me
+My email is rwordsmith@proton.me